ayushg03/Sahpathi/README.md

 ![Sahpathi Logo](https://drive.google.com/uc?export=view&id=1CfuZjhKTijTvukPivq_xM0Eoh6HXAkTG)

-Welcome to Sahpathi, the Socio-Academic Portal of Rajiv Gandhi Institute of Petroleum Technology (RGIPT).
+Welcome to Sahpathi, the Socio-Academic Portal of Rajiv Gandhi Institute of Petroleum Technology (RGIPT), Jais.
 This platform is designed to seamlessly integrate academic resources and social interactions for the RGIPT community.

 ## Features